 Together with the falling away from life will be a weakening of moral life.
 There will be an exhaustion of good and an increase of evil, instructs St. John.

-Since he is able to fill the stomach of humanity, material need, he will be lauded as a savior.
+Since he is able to fill the stomach of humanity – material need and desire – he will be lauded as a savior.

 As soon as his power is sure the mask of niceness will be removed.
 Exclusively materialistic and humanistic niceness and philanthropy always end in totalitarian slavery.
 The Twentieth century makes this clear.
 Mankind blindly forges its own chains of destruction and bondage in the hopes that maybe, just maybe, they will bring elusive freedom.
-Niceness in and of itself, detached from God, is a sad charade of true goodness.
-We are being trained to swallow it.
+Niceness in and of itself, detached from God, is but a sad and cheap charade of true goodness.
+We are being trained to swallow it whole.

 Secular niceness has its end in utter evil.
 It has the same fate as the swine rushing madly into the deep waters (cf. Mat.
 8:28ff).